fairpm/tsc/working-groups/README.md

-# The FAIR Package Manager - Working Groups
+# FAIR Project: Working Group Lifecycle Policy

+## Purpose

+This document defines a lightweight process for proposing, approving, operating, and retiring Working Groups under the FAIR Technical Steering Committee (TSC).

-Working Groups (“WGs”) are autonomous projects created by the Technical Steering Committee (TSC).
+Working Groups (“WGs”) are autonomous initiatives created by the Technical Steering Committee (TSC).
+Working groups are more fluid than projects and may dissolve once their goals are achieved.

-Working Groups can be formed at any time but must be ratified by the TSC.
-Once formed the work defined in the Working Group charter is the responsibility of the WG rather than the TSC.

-As the TSC Charter is intended as a temporary charter, any Working Groups formed under the charter are similarly temporary.
-When a permanent TSC Charter is created, any prior Working Groups must be ratified by the TSC under the terms of the new TSC Charter.

-When the work defined in a Working Group's charter is complete, the charter will be dissolved (revoked) unless there is a reason to extend it to a permanent Working Group.

-A Working Group's charter can be revoked either by consent of the Working Group's members or by a TSC vote.
-Once revoked, any future work that arises becomes the responsibility of the TSC.
+The TSC will periodically review each WG to decide whether it should remain as a WG or adopt an alternative structure.

-## Starting A Working Group
+## Proposing A New Working Group

-A Working Group is established by the TSC, with a statement of purpose and a list of responsibilities.
-The list of responsibilities should be specific.
-Each Working Group is self-governed under the standard governance below.
+- **Who Can Propose**
+  Any active contributor may propose the creation of a WG.

+- **Proposal Requirements**
+  Each proposal must include:
+  1. Name / Title
+  2. Scope (what the group will address)
+  3. Objectives & Deliverables
+  4. Initial Membership (lead(s) and core participants)
+  5. Timeline or milestones (if applicable)

+- **Submission**
+  Proposals are filed as GitHub issues in the [`fairpm/tsc`](https://github.com/fairpm/tsc) repository with the label `wg-proposal`.

+## Review & Approval

+- **Evaluation Criteria**
+  - Relevance to FAIR project goals
+  - Clarity of objectives
+  - Feasibility (time, scope, resources)
+  - Membership and leadership

+- **Decision Process**
+  - The TSC reviews the proposal in a meeting or asynchronously via GitHub.
+  - A simple majority vote is required for approval.
+  - Decision and rationale are documented in the proposal issue.

+## Operations & Tracking

+- **Dedicated Repository**
+  Approved WGs will normally receive their own repository under the FAIR GitHub organization, named `wg-<name>` (e.g., `wg-docs`).

+- **Tracking Requirements**
+  - Agendas, meeting notes, status reports, and deliverables stored in the WG repo.
+  - Work items tracked via GitHub issues and project boards.

+- **Communication**
+  Optional Slack channels or mailing lists may be created, but GitHub is the system of record.

+## Review & Sunset

+- **Periodic Review**
+  Every 6 months, each WG must review its purpose, progress, and continued relevance.

+- **Dormancy**
+  If a WG is inactive for 3 months, it will be marked *Dormant*.

+- **Dissolution**
+  When objectives are complete or no longer relevant, the WG may be dissolved by consensus of its members or by TSC decision.
+  - Leads must post a closing summary in the README of the project.
+  - Repositories or project boards will be archived.

+---

-## Governance Rules for Working Groups
+## Governance

-The following is a temporary set of governance rules for each Working Group.
-It is the intention that under a future TSC Charter, working groups shall have the ability to self-govern.

-Each Working Group should copy the [`sample-readme.md`](https://github.com/fairpm/tsc/tree/main/working-groups/sample-readme.md) file as a template and place it within their designated subfolder under `/working-groups/` in the this repository (e.g., `/working-groups/community/README.md`).
-This file serves as the project “front door” for the Working Group and should be customized with the relevant details in `{}`.
-If the Working Group operates from a separate repository, the file should instead be placed in that repository’s main README or equivalent homepage.
+- All working groups operate under the authority of the FAIR TSC and Technical Charter.
+- Each working group should have a copy of the [`sample-readme.md`](https://github.com/fairpm/tsc/tree/main/working-groups/sample-readme.md) in their repo, it can be expanded as needed.

-Working Groups have a high degree of flexibility in how they work, but the following should remain consistent across all groups:
+Working Groups have a high degree of flexibility in how they work, but the following is required:

-* All TSC policies, including the Code of Conduct and Licensing policies must be included by reference;
+- All TSC policies, including the Code of Conduct and Licensing policies must be included by reference.
-* Workspaces for all Working Groups, such as Slack channels, forums, mailing lists or other spaces must be posted centrally for easy access;
+- Workspaces for all Working Groups, such as Slack channels, forums, mailing lists or other spaces must be posted centrally for easy access.
-* All Working Groups must share details on how someone can contribute to them;
+- All Working Groups must share details on how someone can contribute to them.

 A [sample meeting notes template](https://github.com/fairpm/tsc/tree/main/working-groups/sample-meeting-notes.md) is available.

 ## Active Working Groups

 ### AspireCloud

 The AspireCloud Working Group is responsible for the development and maintenance of AspireCloud, a standalone API server that acts as a bridge between a mirror of the legacy WordPress plugin repository and the emerging FAIR protocol ecosystem.

 AspireCloud currently indexes a mirror of the WordPress.org plugin repository and exposes that data via a custom API.
 The group is now extending AspireCloud to support the FAIR protocol in addition to the traditional WordPress API, enabling unified search and discovery across both systems.